orangeduck/CPP_COMPLETE/README.md

 __Token Pasting__

-Luckily _The Token_ and _Token Pasting_ can be used to make surprisingly flexible and complex things.
+Luckily _The Token_ and _Token Pasting_ can be used to make surprisingly complex things.
 For example basic boolean logic can be easily implement via the following:

 ```c
 #define AND(X, Y) AND_##Y##_##Z